Price Interpretability of Prediction Markets: A Convergence Analysis: Market Model and Trading Process

 Assumption \ref{assumption:V_j_mild} is similar to Assumption \ref{assumption:U_mild} except that it requires $V_j(\cdot)$ to be strictly concave except along the direction $\e$.
 This condition is necessary to establish trading process convergence in the later part of this paper.
-Note that this assumption is weaker than global strict concavity, and it can accommodate risk measure-based MU function, which is linear along direction $\e$. \
+Note that such an assumption is weaker than global strict concavity, and it can also accommodate risk measure-based MU function, which is linear along direction $\e$.